-Go freelance: This will allow you to take on as many different projects as your time allows, providing you with lots of flexibility but little stability.
-You can apply for freelance work either through networking and reaching out to businesses directly, or setting yourself up on a freelance website like Upwork and Freelancer.com.
+Start freelancing: This will allow you to take on as many different projects as your time allows, providing you with lots of flexibility but little stability.
+You can apply for freelance work either through networking and reaching out to businesses directly, or offering your services on the Wix Marketplace.

 Find a full-time remote job: A more stable option is to be hired full-time, with the capability of working from any location.
 However, this comes with flexibility restrictions.
 It’s important that you stick to your deadlines and recognize that you might work longer hours than you wished for as a digital nomad.
 You can either find a job that allows you to do this or, if you’re currently working, ask your company if it’s possible to continue remotely.

-Start your own business: This is the ultimate autonomous decision if you’re a true go-getter.
+Open your own business: This is the ultimate autonomous decision if you’re a true go-getter.
 It will allow you to have complete control over your schedule, income, and every decision you make.
 It won’t be easy and it may require you to get things going from home before you purchase your first flight ticket, but for many it’s worth it.
-If this interests you, check out this guide to start your own business.
+If this interests you, check out this guide on how to start a business.

 02. Set yourself up with the necessary skills

 Taking a step back, you might find that the job market will be more open to you if you obtain more skills.
 For example, you may decide that journalism or content writing are really interesting jobs which are easy to manage from abroad, yet you have never gone through the process of creating long-form content.